radcortez/openjpa-gradle-plugin/README.md

 `persistence.xml`.
 The metamodel source files are generated at 'target/generated-sources/metamodel' and are automatically part of the build.
 An Oracle database SQL schema can be generated with `gradle sql` in the file `build/database.sql`.

+## Build
+To use it locally, you need to checkout the project, build it and install it in your local Maven repository.
+You also need to have Gradle installed.

+ * Build with `gradle build`
+ * Add it to the local Maven repository with `gradle publishToMavenLocal`